terraform-kops/terraform-provider-kops/docs/data-sources/cluster.md

 - `arn` - (Computed) - String - Arn of the IAM User or IAM Role to be allowed to authenticate.
 - `username` - (Computed) - String - Username that Kubernetes will see the user as.
 - `groups` - (Computed) - List(String) - Groups to be attached to your users/roles.

+### oidc_authentication_spec

+#### Argument Reference

+The following arguments are supported:

+- `username_claim` - (Computed) - String - UsernameClaim is the OpenID claim to use as the username.<br />Note that claims other than the default ('sub') are not guaranteed to be<br />unique and immutable.
+- `username_prefix` - (Computed) - String - UsernamePrefix is the prefix prepended to username claims to prevent<br />clashes with existing names (such as 'system:' users).
+- `groups_claims` - (Computed) - List(String) - GroupsClaims are the names of the custom OpenID Connect claims for<br />specifying user groups (optional).
+- `groups_prefix` - (Computed) - String - GroupsPrefix is the prefix prepended to group claims to prevent<br />clashes with existing names (such as 'system:' groups).
+- `issuer_url` - (Computed) - String - IssuerURL is the URL of the OpenID issuer.
+Only the HTTPS scheme will<br />be accepted.<br />If set, will be used to verify the OIDC JSON Web Token (JWT).
+- `client_id` - (Computed) - String - ClientID is the client ID for the OpenID Connect client.
+Must be set<br />if issuerURL is set.
+- `required_claims` - (Computed) - Map(String) - RequiredClaims are key/value pairs that describe required claims in the ID Token.<br />If set, the claims are verified to be present in the ID Token with corresponding values.

 ### authorization_spec